skillrepos/copilot-testing/labs.md

 ![testing suggestions for SQL](./images/new-generated-plan-to-test-sql.png?raw=true "testing suggestions for sql")

 7. Suppose we need to better understand the code we're testing.
 We can have Copilot explain the code to us.
 Switch back to the *webscraper.py* file.
-Highlight all of the code in the file and then use the CMD/CTRL+I shortcut to bring up the chat dialog window and type in */explain*.
+Highlight all of the code in the file and then use the CMD/CTRL+I shortcut to bring up the chat dialog window type in */explain*.

 ![explain webscraper.py](./images/ct51.png?raw=true "explain webscraper.py")